routegy/routegy-docs/app/docs/topic/locations.md

 ---
-title: "Locations | Topic"
+title: "Groups | Topic"
-description: "What is a location?"
+description: "What is a group?"
 sidebar: false
 ---

-# Locations
+# Groups

-A location represents a physical space.
-Locations are structured in a tree hierarchy so you can describe most complex structures with them.
+A group represents a physical space.
+Groups are structured in a tree hierarchy so you can describe most complex structures with them.

-An example of a hierarchy of locations could be:
+An example of a hierarchy of groups could be:

 ```
 > University Campus